 ('One definite and simple meaning of [Scripture] is in every case to be sought.')

-'Absit a nobis ut Deum faciamus o, i, glwtton, aut multiplices sensus affingamus ipsius verbo, in quo potius tanquarn in speculo limpidissimo sui autoris Unicus ergo sensus scripturae, nempe grammaticus, Interpretation of Scripture, § i.
-3, 4. est admittendus, quibuscunque demum terminis, vel propriis vel tropicis et figuratis exprimatur.' - Maresius.
-(Far be it from us to make God speak with two tongues, or to attach a variety of senses to His Word, in which we ought rather to behold the simplicity of its divine author reflected as in a clear mirror (Ps. xii.
-6 ; xix.
+'Absit a nobis ut Deum faciamus o, i,glwtton, aut multiplices sensus affingamus ipsius verbo, in quo potius tanquarn in speculo limpidissimo sui autoris simplicitatem contemplari debemus.
+(Ps. xii.
+6; xix.
+B.) heard and read them.' - Professor Jowett, Essay on the Unicus ergo sensus scripturae, nempe grammaticus, Interpretation of Scripture, § i.
+3, 4. est admittendus, quibuscunque demum terminis, vel 'I hold that the words of Scripture were intended to have one definite sense, and that our first object should propriis vel tropicis et figuratis exprimatur.' - Maresius.
+(Far be it from us to make God speak with two be to discover that sense, and adhere rigidly to it.
+I tongues, or to attach a variety of senses to His Word, believe that, as a general rule, the words of Scripture in which we ought rather to behold the simplicity of its are intended to have, like all other language, one plain divine author reflected as in a clear mirror (Ps. xii.
+6 definite meaning, and that to say that words do mean a ; xix.
 8.)
-Only one meaning of Scripture, therefore, is admissible: that is, the grammatical, in whatever terms, whether proper or tropical and figurative, it may be handling Scripture.' expressed.)
-'Dr. Owen's remark is full of good sense-" If the i.
+Only one meaning of Scripture, therefore, is thing merely because they can be tortured into meaning admissible: that is, the grammatical, in whatever terms, it, is a most dishonourable and dangerous way of whether proper or tropical and figurative, it may be handling Scripture? expressed.)
+Canon Ryle, Expository Thoughts on St. Luke, vol. 'Dr. Owen's remark is full of good sense-" If the i.
 P. 383.

-Scripture has more than one meaning, it has no meaning at all: " and it is just as applicable to the prophecies as to any other portion of Scripture.'- Dr. John Brown, Sufferings and Glories of the Messiah, p.
+Scripture has more than one meaning, it has no meaning at all: " and it is just as applicable to the prophecies as Sufferings and Glories of the Messiah, p.
 5, note.
-The consequences of admitting such a principle should be well weighed.